sqonk/phext-datakit/docs/api/PackedArray.md

 Auto-Packing works as follows: - integers are either encoded as 32bit/4 byte or 64bit/8-byte sequences, depending on the hardware being used. - decimal numbers are always encoded as double precision 8-byte sequences. - strings are input directly. - objects and arrays are serialised.

-This class should not be considered a blanket replacement for native arrays, instead the key is to identify when it is a better fit for any particular problem.

-In general native arrays offer flexibility and speed over memory consumption, where as a packed array prioritises memory usage for a little less flexibility.
-PackedArrays are built to address situations where working with large data sets that challenge the available RAM on the running machine can not be practically solved by other means.
 #### Methods
 [offsetSet](#offsetset)
 [offsetGet](#offsetget)